-A. INTERIM PAYMENTS
+A. Interim Payments

-Upon receipt of a health care provider's disclosure submission, OIG will begin its verification of the disclosure information.
-Payments submitted along with the self-disclosure will be accepted as interim payments pending the final outcome of the verification process.
-Interim payments will not be considered full and final payment of the self-disclosure, notwithstanding any such representations on provider's check or self-disclosure report.
-Submission of an interim payment constitutes an agreement by provider that OIG is entitled to apply and disburse the interim payment to the affected program area.
+Upon receipt of a health care provider's disclosure submission, the IG will begin its verification of the disclosure information.
+Payments submitted along with the self-disclosure will be accepted as interim payments pending final outcome of the verification process.
+Interim payments will not be considered full and final payment of the self-disclosure, notwithstanding any such representations on the provider's check or self-disclosure report.
+Submission of an interim payment constitutes an agreement by the provider that the IG is entitled to apply and disburse the interim payment to the affected program area.
 All interim payments will be credited toward the final settlement amount.

-B. CLAIMS ADJUSTMENT
+B. Claims Adjustment

-If provider has submitted an interim payment that was calculated by a dollar-for-dollar review, the provider may elect to have the individual claims at issue adjusted to reflect the repayment.
-Upon receiving notification from provider, OIG will verify the request on a claim-by-claim basis.
-After verification, OIG will submit a State Action Request to the claims administrator, instructing it to adjust the individual claims.
-Provider should be aware that if the rates have changed since the claim was originally filed the adjustment may result in a refund or may result in the assessment of an additional overpayment.
+If the provider has submitted an interim payment that was calculated by a dollar-for-dollar review, the provider may elect to have the individual claims at issue adjusted to reflect the repayment.
+Upon receiving notification from the provider, the IG will verify the request on a claim-by-claim basis.
+After verification, the IG will submit a State Action Request to the claims administrator, instructing it to adjust the individual claims.
+The provider should be aware that if the rates have changed since the claim was originally filed the adjustment may result in a refund or may result in the assessment of an additional overpayment.

-C. PAYMENT TERMS
+C. Payment Terms

-Provider may request a payment schedule upon submission of the self-disclosure report or upon final settlement of the matter.
-OIG will consider the circumstances of each case in determining whether to offer a payment schedule, including, but not limited to, the following:
+The provider may request a payment schedule upon submission of the self-disclosure report or upon final settlement of the matter.
+The IG will consider the circumstances of each case in determining whether to offer a payment schedule, including, but not limited to, the following:

-- 1. Nature of the matter being disclosed. - 2.
-Effectiveness of provider's compliance program. - 3.
-Dollar amounts involved. - 4.
-Duration of the program violations. - Thoroughness and timing of the self-disclosure report. - 6.
-Provider's efforts to prevent a recurrence of the matter. - 7.
-Access to care within provider's geographical region. - 8.
-Financial solvency of provider.
+- 1. Nature of the matter being disclosed; - 2.
+Effectiveness of the provider's compliance program; - 3.
+Dollar amounts involved; - 4.
+Duration of the program violations; - 5.
+Thoroughness and timing of the self-disclosure report; - 6.
+Provider's efforts to prevent a recurrence of the matter; - 7.
+Access to care within the provider's geographical region; - 8.
+Financial solvency of the provider and - 9.
+Willingness of the provider to respond to the IG's additional requests for documentation or information.

-Repayments may occur through periodic payments to OIG or by authorizing OIG to withhold a portion of provider's regular reimbursement.
-Providers interested in extended repayment terms may be required to submit audited financial statements or other documentation to assist OIG in making a repayment determination.
+Repayments may occur through periodic payments to the IG or by authorizing the IG to withhold a portion of the provider's regular reimbursement.
+Providers interested in extended repayment terms may be required to submit audited financial statements or other documentation to assist the IG in making a repayment determination.

-D. FINAL PAYMENT
+D. Final Payment

-Upon completion of the verification process, the OIG will notify provider of the full settlement amount.
-If the full settlement amount is greater than the amount disclosed by provider, OIG may send provider a notice of overpayment pursuant to OIG's rules contained in the Texas Administrative Code, Title 1, Part 15, Chapter 371, Subchapter G.
+Upon completion of the verification process, the IG will notify the provider of the full settlement amount.
+If the full settlement amount is greater than the amount disclosed by the provider, the IG will send the provider a notice of potential overpayment pursuant to the IG's rules contained in the Texas Administrative Code, Title 1, Part 15, Chapter 371, Subchapter G.